peplxx/Fastapi-vs-httplib.h/README.md

 - **Python Server**: Using `FastAPI` and `Uvicorn`.
 - **Cython Server**: The same Python server compiled into a Cython module for performance comparison.

+> Note: All servers are configured to work on port 8080.

 ## Requirements

 - [Make](https://www.gnu.org/software/make/)